 The OASIS Open Distinguished Contributor designation is awarded to a select group of OASIS members who have made significant contributions to the advancement of open standards and/or open source projects.
 We gratefully acknowledge these outstanding individuals for their impact on the global information society.

 How are OASIS Distinguished Contributors selected?

 Distinguished Contributors are nominated by OASIS staff and members.
 Final selection is made solely by OASIS staff and is based on four criteria:

 Selection.
-OASIS holds a one-month nomination period in the Spring during which time any OASIS Member, Technical Committee, or Member Section may nominate a candidate.
+OASIS holds a one-month nomination period during which time any OASIS Member, Technical Committee, or Member Section may nominate a candidate.
 Final selection is made by OASIS staff.
 Recipients are announced at the OASIS Annual General Meeting (AGM) of Members.